quicksilver/manual/docs/configuration.md

 The command window  supports various skins or themes, known as Interfaces and installed via plugins (all of which end with the word Interface).
 Select the Interface to use here via the popup list showing all installed Interfaces.
 See the Interface section below for details.

 The default interface is Primer and it shows a little more context information than other interfaces so it’s recommended for new users.
-The other builtin interface is Bezel interface; it's very popular and is shown throughout this manual.
+The other builtin interface is Bezel interface; it’s very popular and is shown throughout this manual.

 The Superfluous visual effects vary per interface but include the command window unzipping open and fading closed.